balcortex/100_days_code_web_development/README.md

 Today I started another small project: a basic calculator.
 The first thing I did was the placement of the buttons on the HTML document.

+## Day 104 - 2023/12/28

+Today I worked on improving the layout using CSS.
+I used flex containers to distribute the buttons evenly.